Table of Contents

-I’ve always loved the aesthetics of low-poly animal sketches, so I set out to see if I could recreate this in R. The original idea was to make an image triangulator, that would take an image (like a photograph) and turn it into a series of triangles that would recapitulate the original image.
+I’ve always loved the aesthetics of low-poly animal sketches, so I set out to see if I could recreate this in R. The original idea was to make an image triangulator to take an image and turn it into a series of triangles that would recapitulate the original image.
 But like most things, it morphed into something completely different along the way.

-I started by just trying to calculate the delaunay triangulation of an image.
+I started out trying to calculate the Delaunay triangulation of an image.
 This excellent post from Fronkonstin (an amazing math art R blog) did most of the work for me.
 Here we take an image, convert it to greyscale, then sample points based on the darkness of each pixel.
 Using these points we calculate the delaunay triangulation using the

-RTriangle package can do constrained triangulation, but you first need to specify a set of edge points, and the order in which to connect them.
-So, I needed to get the outline of my giraffe.
-This was relatively easy, using
+RTriangle package can do constrained triangulation, but you need to specify a set of ordered edge points.
+Getting the outline of my giraffe was easy using

-imager::cannyedges.
-But RTriangle needs an ordered set of points, which is tricky.
-What we need to do is basically find the shortest path through the points while only visiting each point once; this is the classic travelling salesman problem.
+imager::cannyedges, but this doesn’t put them in order.
+What we need to do is find the shortest path through the points while only visiting each point once–the classic traveling salesman problem.
 I actually coded up a solution to do this using the

 tsp package, but later realized the algorithm doesn’t work well when there are sharp corners and is generally unreliable.
 There was also not a great way to reduce the number of points to make a more triangular outline that still resembled the original silhouette.
 In the end this was a problem that’s super easy for a human, but surprisingly hard for a machine, so I decided to do it manually.
-I built a shiny app that lets me interactively click on the outline points to choose those I want to keep and it will put them in a dataframe in order which I can copy and paste into R using
+I built a shiny app that lets me interactively click on the outline points to choose those I want to keep and put them in an ordered dataframe which I can copy and paste into R using

 So, outline and fill points in hand, we let

-RTriangle do its magic, then we do a little sleight of hand to extract the polygon coordinates into a nice dataframe, and voila!
+RTriangle do its magic, then with a little sleight of hand we extract the polygon coordinates into a nice dataframe, and voila!

 From here the choices are yours: more fill points = more regular triangles, change fill color, add outlines to triangles, you get the idea.
 Once I got here, I realized I really liked this more abstract version with wacky colors compared to a pure image triangulator that would try to make a low-poly but “real” looking animal–so I ran with it.

-I knew immediately that I should try circlepacking with my tessellated animals.
+Of course it was Mara Averick who alerted me to this awesome resource on circlepacking, and I immediately knew I had to try it on my tessellated animals.
 Lucky for me Chi’s code was amazing and well commented so it was a breeze to adapt it for my project.
 This is a great method for using more realistic images, since you can extract the colors to make a more recognizable figure.
-Sidenote: everyone should check out Chi’s blog, she’s a master of colors, and is making amazing art and R tutorials that inspire me every time I read them.

 geom_hex() in ggplot.
 By messing with the number of points, number of bins, and colors you can get a pretty nice image.
 This tessellation is less tweakable than the others, since I don’t have the raw coordinates of the polygons.
 I could get these coordinates using the hexbin package, and I started down that rabbit hole but then ran out of time ¯\(ツ)/¯

-gganimate is my favorite thing to happen to R this year–so I knew from the start that I would be animating my tessellated menagerie.
-In fact, in the middle of this project, I decided to spend one of my sundays making an animated logo for rstudio::conf 2019 using my tessellations and gganimate.
-I think it turned out decent, but there is still some weirdness with how the colors change and how the polygons arrange themselves.
-At this point, I was still trying to fully grok grouping, object permanence, and how it all fits together in gganimate 🤔.
+Gganimate is my favorite thing to happen to R this year, so I knew from the start that I would be animating my tessellated menagerie.
+In fact, in the middle of this project, I decided to spend one of my Sundays making an animated logo for rstudio::conf 2019 using my tessellations and

 How can I make these?